Skip to Main Content

 • Increased organisational capacity releasing local resources to work within other medicines optimisation areas

-Medicines policy and governance principles are developed with the aim of enabling the dissemination of key points for local consideration.
+Medicines governance principles are developed with the aim of enabling the dissemination of key points for local consideration.

-Medicines policies, governance principles and associated resources will be developed using existing good practice examples and consensus opinion from SMEs, who are recognised leaders in their area.
+Medicines policies, governance principles and associated resources will be developed using existing good practice examples and consensus opinion from Subject Matter Experts (SME), who are recognised leaders in their area.

-PGD templates are developed by Short Life Working Groups (SLWGs) which include Subject Matter Experts (SMEs) and relevant national clinical bodies.
-SMEs are recognised leaders working in the clinical environment in which the PGD(s) will be used.
+PGD, protocol and Written Instruction (WI) templates are developed by Short Life Working Groups (SLWGs) which include SMEs and relevant national clinical bodies.
+SMEs are recognised leaders working in the clinical environment in which the templates will be used.

-PGDs are not always the best solution, and you should consider SPS advice on appropriateness and alternative mechanisms for supply and administration of medicines discussed in When not to use a PGD.
+PGDs, protocol or Written Instructions are not always the best solution, and consideration will always be given to SPS advice on appropriateness and alternative mechanisms for supply and administration of medicines discussed in When not to use a PGD (SPS page).

 There are two PGD templates: one specifically for antimicrobials and one for all other suitable medicines.

-For advice on implementing the SPS PGD templates please visit Implementing the National Patient Group Direction (PGD) Templates
+For advice on implementing the SPS PGD templates please visit Implementing the SPS Patient Group Direction, Written Instruction and protocol templates (SPS page)

 Update history